$0 Northwest Territories Adoption Quick-Start Checklist

 • Children at risk of developing developmental disorders (including prenatal substance exposure, which is common in the NWT context)

 If your child meets one or more of these criteria, you may receive up to 60% of the basic foster care rate on an ongoing basis.
 The exact amount is needs-tested, so families with higher household incomes receive proportionally less.
-The subsidy is reviewed every three years and continues until the child turns 19.
+The subsidy is reviewed every three years and may continue until the child turns 19.

 Federal Adoption Expense Tax Credit